top of page

 👉 Are we serious about developing female pathways properly?

-Then we need to start asking better questions.
+If we are, then we need to start asking better questions.

 I’d love to hear what you think.
 Should we change the female rugby league ball size?
-Comment on our social media posts or contact us
+Comment on our social media posts or contact us.

 Comments